joske/B760-i9-13900k/README.md

 - nothing as far as I know.

 I don't know about apple services like handover and stuff as I don't use those.
-I guess it works.
+As far as I know, these require WiFi and this machine doesn't have/need WiFi.